wawa2016-here/World-Script/launguage.md

 ## time manipulation (time)
 Now wait "1" will wait 1 second and so on.
 Well there wlil be more time stuff in a future update.
+## Errors
+This one is basic
+Put a space befor the quotes.
+On line 1 ERROR
+ERROR COMMAND NOT FOUND
+Those are the only one here for now.